lapalme/pyrealb/docs/Hacking-pyrealb.md

 # Conclusion

-This note provides a detailed explanation of how to dynamically alter `pyrealb` structures before they are realized.
-The `pyrealb` documentation briefly mentions this process, but I thought it deserved a more detailed explanation, including a few techniques that I developed over the years.
+This document offered an in-depth guide on modifying `pyrealb` constructs prior to their realization.
+While the `pyrealb` manual briefly touches on this topic, I believe it could benefit from a more comprehensive and hands-on approach, with some strategies that I have refined over time.